 Some people get nosebleeds (epistaxis) rather often, and others rarely get them.
 There may be just a trickle of blood or a strong stream.
 If people swallow the blood, they often vomit it because blood is irritating to the stomach.

 Nosebleeds usually come from the front part of the nose (anterior nosebleed) from small blood vessels on the cartilage that separates the two nostrils.
 This cartilage is the nasal septum, which contains many blood vessels.
 Most anterior nosebleeds are more frightening than serious.
 However, bleeding from blood vessels in the back part of the nose (posterior nosebleed), although uncommon, is more dangerous and difficult to treat.
 Posterior nosebleeds usually involve larger blood vessels than anterior nosebleeds.
 Because these vessels are in the back of the nose, they are hard for doctors to reach for treatment.
 Posterior nosebleeds tend to occur in people who have atherosclerosis (which reduces or blocks blood flow in arteries), who have bleeding disorders, who are taking drugs that interfere with blood clottng, or who have had nasal or sinus surgery.

 Nosebleeds occur when the moist inner lining of the nose is irritated or when blood vessels in the nose are broken.
-There are many causes (see Symptoms of Nose and Throat Disorders: Some Causes and Features of Nosebleeds).
+There are many causes (see Some Causes and Features of Nosebleeds).
 In all cases, people who take aspirin or other drugs that interfere with blood clotting (anticoagulants), people with clotting disorders (see Bleeding and Clotting Disorders), and people with hardening of the arteries (arteriosclerosis) are more likely to develop nosebleeds.